 - als – as (as if) assigning roles or features – verb does not move when als is alone.

-If you have any questions or suggestion or even hate mail, just drop me a comment.
+If you want to check how much you remember, just take the little quiz I have prepared for you.
+And of course, if you have any questions or suggestion or even hate mail, just drop me a comment.
 I hope you liked it and see you next time.